Module 10.1: Enterprise Landing Zones & Account Vending

 Why This Module Matters

 Enterprise Landing Zones solve this exact problem.
 They are the foundational architecture that defines how an organization uses cloud at scale — the account structure, the networking topology, the security guardrails, the identity model, and the automation that provisions all of it in minutes instead of weeks.
 When Kubernetes enters the picture, Landing Zones become even more critical: every cluster needs networking, identity, logging, and policy from day zero.
-In this module, you will learn how AWS Control Tower, Azure Landing Zones, and GCP Organization Hierarchy work, how to automate account vending with Kubernetes bootstrap included, and how to wire it all together so a team can go from “I need a cluster” to “I have a production-ready cluster” in under thirty minutes.
+In this module, you will learn how AWS Control Tower, Azure Landing Zones, and GCP Organization Hierarchy work, how to automate account vending with Kubernetes bootstrap included, and how to wire it all together so a team can go from “I need a cluster” to “I have a production-ready cluster” through a fast, automated provisioning flow.

 The Landing Zone Mental Model